ColeAmparo/ColeAmparo.github.io/projects/bankdatabase.md

-When you start the program there is a prompt asking the user if they want to add, delete or find a bank record in the database, or print all the records in the database (Picture above).
+When you start the program there is a prompt asking the user if they want to add, delete or find a bank record in the database, or print all the records in the database (Picture to the left).
 The user interface was simple enough.
 The hard part was that each record was an object, that had a start pointer, an account number, a name and an address.
 There are also functions that can take in a textfile of an already created record database, and then